pragma-/Plang/doc/README.md

     Expression      ::=  ExpressionGroup
                       | IfExpression
                       | WhileExpression
-                      | [ et cetera ]
+                      | ? et cetera ?
-                      | Expression Terminator?
-                      | Terminator?
+                      | [Terminator]
-    ExpressionGroup ::=  "{" Expression+ "}"
+    ExpressionGroup ::=  "{" Expression* "}"
     Terminator      ::=  ";"

-An expression evaluates to a single value.
-An expression group is multiple expressions enclosed in a single pair of curly-braces.
+A single expression evaluates to a value.

+An expression group is multiple expressions enclosed in a pair of curly-braces.
 An expression groups evaluates to the value of its final expression.

+Expressions can optionally be explicitly terminated by a semi-colon.

 #### Variables
-    VariableDeclaration ::= "var" Identifier (":" Type)?
-Initializer?
-    Initializer         ::= "=" Expression
+    VariableDeclaration ::= "var" Identifier [":" Type] [Initializer] Initializer         ::= "=" Expression

-Variables are declared explicitly with the `var` keyword, followed by an identifier.
-The identifier may be optionally followed by a type annotation, which is a type description prefixed with a colon.
-Variables declarations may optionally have an initializer that assigns a default value.
-Without an initializer, the value of variables will default to `null`.

 The `var` expression evaluates to the value of its initializer.
 When type annotations are omitted, the variable's type will be inferred from its initializer value.

-    > var a = 5; print(type(a)); a
+    > var a = 5
-     Integer
-     5
+     [Integer] 5

-    > var a = "hello"; print(type(a)); a
+    > var a = "hello"
-     String
-     "hello"
+     [String] "hello"

 A type annotation may be provided to enable strict compile-time type-checking.